 Objectives that show how well the business is organised and whether the good or service conforms to what is required by the customers, in other words, what should put all our focus to?
 Some of the largest cost items can be reduced by streamlining internal processes.
 This is also the best method to focus on new and creative concepts.

 Organisational Capacity measures and objectives regarding how well our people perform, their skills, training, company culture, leadership and knowledge base.
 This area also includes infrastructure and new-age technology.
 It tends to be the area where the most investment takes place.

 Who uses it?

-Companies, organizations, and governments across the world successfully use BSC. or the Balanced Scorecard it’s a business-related (performance) management and performance measurement system all-in-one.
+Companies, organizations, and governments across the world successfully use BSC. or the Balanced Scorecard Approach at it’s a business-related (performance) management and performance measurement system all-in-one.
 Organization size is not a major part of this decision, although the BSC is used by over 50% of the largest firms in the world and it is also used by countless small to medium-sized firms as well.
 The only drawback applicable to BSC is that within an organization, it has to be established and in place for several years.

 Measures that Move Companies Forward

 As companies have published the balanced scorecard, we have begun to recognize that the scorecard represents a fundamental change in the underlying assumptions about performance measurement.
 As the dominant sites and finance vice presidents get involved in the research project and took the ideas back to their organizations, the project participants found that they could not implement the scorecard which is balanced without the hand of the senior managers who have the most complete picture of the company’s vision and priorities.
 This was shocking because most existing performance measurement systems have been designed and managed by financial experts.
 Rarely do controllers need to have senior managers so heavily involved.